Parenting Tips 9 min read

 • Replace devices that no longer receive security updates

 Camera and microphone access: These are the most sensitive permissions.
-Review and restrict access to only essential apps.
+Review and restrict access to only the apps that truly need them.

-Location services: Disable location tracking for apps that don’t need it.
+Location services: Disable location tracking for apps that do not need it.
 Location data can reveal your child’s daily routines and home address.

 Data collection: Minimize what information devices collect about your child’s usage patterns.